 Contrary to the strategy of the high command, a faction within the Japanese army urged using the Marco Polo incident as an opportunity to send more troops to China.
 Konoe and his cabinet supported this recommendation, and the army high command went along with it if it did not involve escalation of the conflict.

 A new movement of troops to China began – three divisions – but they would not arrive in China for a couple of months.
 Japan's newspapers made a sensation of the troop movement, most of them editorializing that agreements with the Chinese had to be backed by Japan's military force rather than "trusting" the Chinese.
-And the Japanese public, excited by the outbreak of fighting back in July, were giving enthusiastic support to their boys in China.
+And the Japanese public, excited by the outbreak of fighting back in July, was giving enthusiastic support to their boys in China.
 People gathered at public meetings and they contributed money to the nation's defense.

 Emperor Hirohito was less enthusiastic.
 Aroused by the commotion, he had asked what was happening and had summoned Konoe and ordered him to give personal attention to putting an end to fighting in China.
 But the emperor's orders were had not been specific enough to stop the three divisions from being sent or to reverse the additional troops and equipment that Japan in July was pouring into northern China from Manchuria: a brigade of Japan's Kwantung army; a division of Japan's Korean army; and an airforce squadron.
 Nor were the Emperor's orders specific enough to limit initiative among local commanders in China.